eBay vs. Amazon: Which is better for my ecommerce business?

-The Individual plan is a great starting point if you’re a beginner in eCommerce and unsure of how many sales you’ll make.
+The Individual Seller plan is great if you’re an ecommerce beginner unsure how many items you’ll sell monthly.

-The Professional plan is the best option if you anticipate selling more than 40 items per month.
-It allows for unlimited sales and costs $39.99 every month for professional sellers.
+The Professional Seller plan is best if you anticipate selling more than 40 items monthly since it lets you sell unlimited units monthly.

-Other than the fees you pay for your selling plan, referral fees are also paid on each item you sell.
+Besides the fees you pay for your selling plan, you also pay referral fees for each item you sell.

 eBay Selling Fees

-There are two categories of selling fees on eBay.
-Once you list a product, some insertion costs are first involved.
+There are two types of selling fees on eBay.

-The insertion fee for each listing and category on eBay is $0.35.
-You are entitled to a monthly listing allowance after creating an eBay Store.
+eBay charges a $0.35 insertion fee for each listing and category; you have a monthly listing allowance after creating your eBay store.

-eBay fees for final value are calculated as a portion of the product’s purchase price as well as handling and shipping charges.
+eBay calculates final value fees as a portion of the product’s purchase price, including handling and shipping charges.

-The amount you end up paying will vary depending on the type of eBay account you have.
+The amount you pay on eBay fees will vary depending on your eBay account type.

 Amazon Fulfillment Options